Texas Court Records

 Can Infractions Be Expunged From A Texas Criminal Court Record?

-Since infractions are not considered real crimes in the state of Texas, these offenses do not even get into a person’s criminal records.
-Law enforcement agents only book offenders so they can change, as such there is no need for offenders to file for expunction.
-However, infractions can graduate into serious crimes under certain circumstances in the state of Texas.
-When such happens, the state has general provisions for the expunction of such crimes.
+Infractions are not included in criminal records since they are not classified as real crimes in Texas.
+Law enforcement agents only book offenders so they may change, and as such, there is no need for offenders to file for expunction.
+However, infractions may result in serious crimes under certain circumstances in the state of Texas.
+When this happens, the state has general provisions for expunction of such crimes.